Joseph Ardizzone: Matranga feud

 For reasons uncertain Giuseppe, who Americanized his name to Joseph, became involved in a dispute with the Matrangas who lived in Los Angeles.
 They were distant cousins from Piana dei Greci.
 In what he later called an act of self-defense, Joseph shot and killed a Matranga ally named George Maisano in 1906.
 He then fled California and hid in different states.

 He eventually returned and was arrested, but the charges against him were dropped.
-In December 1914, he then married Elsa Marie Ellenberger who was the daughter of a German neighbor in the city of Sunland, California where they lived at that time.
+In December 1914, he then married Elsa Marie Ellenberger who was the daughter of a German neighbor in the city of Sunland, California, where they lived at that time.
 In court documents, she had also been referred to as Elsie A. Ardizzone.
 Shortly after that their home was burned down by arsonists.

 Starting in 1917, three of the rival Matrangas were killed: Sam Matranga was shot in front of his home (1837 Darwin Avenue); his brother Pietro Matranga was also shot in front of his home (1510 Biggy Street) a month later.
 Then a relative of the Matrangas, Joseph LaPaglia, was also killed.
 On October 12, 1918, Tony Matranga fired a rifle at Stephen Ardizzone which hit his truck; Matranga was tried on a charge of assault with a deadly weapon.

 Later life

 While it is uncertain when Ardizzone became a member of the Mafia, or even if his immediate family were members, he was in a leadership position in the early 1920s.
 Upon the resignation of Rosario DeSimone for unknown reasons, he became the next chief of the Los Angeles crime family.

-During his time as boss Prohibition was active and many, if not most, Mafiosi were involved in bootlegging.
+During his time as boss, Prohibition was active and many, if not most, Mafiosi were involved in bootlegging.
 The Los Angeles Family was certainly active during this time period.
+On November 25, 1929, Los Angeles businessman Frank Baumgarteker "vanished" from Los Angeles.
+Ardizzone and his cousin Frank Borgia [Vanished December 1951] were suspects in Baumgarteker's disappearance.
+Crime Boss Tony Buccola of the rival Matranga crime family hinted he knew who had caused his friend Baumgarteker's "disappearance"; Buccola himself "vanished" on May 6, 1930 from Los Angeles, California — the only trace of him was his wrecked car found on May 8, 1930 in Venice California.
+The Wilmington Press Journal reported on June 3, 1930 that an unidentified skeleton had been found on a ranch in Brawley, California which could be Baumgarteker, Buccola, or Joe Porrazo, a "bottle store proprietor", who had disappeared the previous month.
+On Sept 15, 1930, Joseph W Neuman of San Bernardino, who owned a bottling company and was a partner of Baumgarteker, dared his wife to "race" him in their separate cars to their home; his wife found her husband's car in the driveway with the doors open and the keys still inside.